 - Handling PII (personally identifiable information) is highly regulated by regulations like the EU’s GDPR (General Data Protection Act) and the CCPA (California Consumer Privacy Act).
 Meeting these regulations with pseudonymization tools can cause a large, and costly, headache.

 - NACHA compliance is guided by an ACH compliance manual.
 The cost of the manual ($60-180) may not seem too much up front, but the real cost comes from internal changes needed to maintain compliance.

 - HIPAA Compliance can be as costly, or more costly, than PCI Compliance based on the gaps found in a HIPAA compliance assessment.
 Just these initial assessments can cost around $10,000.

 Large companies inevitably create large amounts of sensitive data.
 To cut down on compliance costs, removing as much of this data from the scope of compliance as possible is the key.

-We’ll look at our recommended scope-reducing tool in a moment, but there’s one more cost to consider:
+We will look at our recommended scope-reducing tool in a moment, but there is one more cost to consider:

 The Cost of Data Management

 The internal structures that store your sensitive data, and the labor spent managing them, also come with their own cost.
 The security and structure of your data storage may be managed by one individual or a whole team.
 Either way, time spent to protect sensitive data is time that could be spent elsewhere.

 Adding all these costs together may lead to a sum much higher than initially expected.
 Or maybe this cost is expected and has felt like a frustrating inevitability.
 Thankfully, these costs are not as inevitable as they may seem.